FairwindsOps/nova/docs/usage.md

 There are a couple flags that are unique to the container image output.
 - `--show-non-semver` will also show any container tags running in the cluster that do not have valid semver versions.
 By default these are not shown.
 - `--show-errored-containers` will show any containers that returned some sort of error when reaching out to the registry and/or when processing the tags.
+- `--timeout` will set the time (in seconds) before remote queries to the registry are cancelled.
+Useful when an image has many tags.
+Defaults to 10 seconds.

 Below is sample output for Nova when using the `--containers` flag